witt3rd/tinytextgrad/README.md

 We're constantly working to improve TinyTextGrad.
 Here are some features and enhancements we're planning to implement:

+- [ ] Split training data into training and validation sets

+  - Extend the system to split the training data into training and validation sets, allowing for more robust model training and evaluation.

 - [ ] Automatic training set generation

   - Develop a system to automatically generate diverse and relevant training sets for prompt optimization.